algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 - **Test Early, Test Often**: Testing will be integrated into the development process from the beginning, with unit tests written for individual components and functions as they are implemented.
 - **Automate Where Possible**: Automated tests will be used to validate critical functionality, reduce manual effort, and ensure consistent test coverage across the application.
 - **Test Coverage**: The team will strive to achieve high test coverage, focusing on key features, edge cases, and error scenarios to ensure the reliability and robustness of the application.
-- **Regression Testing**: Regression tests will be run regularly to detect and prevent regressions, ensuring that new changes do not introduce unintended side effects or break existing functionality.
+- **Regression Testing**: Regression tests will be run regularly to detect and prevent regressions, ensuring that new changes do not introduce unintended side effects or break existing functionalities.
 - **User-Centric Testing**: Usability testing, accessibility testing, and user feedback will be incorporated into the testing process to validate the user experience and address usability issues early in the development cycle.

 ## Glossary